-ADU stated in several comments that individual members of this group of landowners at the Cow Creek Development requested that the effects of the Proposed Action on aesthetic aspects of the riparian habitat supported by the Abbott Ditch irrigation practices be addressed.
-Under current conditions, water discharges into Hooten Gulch from the Cow Creek powerhouse, and the Abbott Diversion allow for limited aesthetic features such as riparian habitat associated with the artificial flows.
-The Proposed Action would end these artificial water flows, and limit views to periods of natural stream flow.
+ADU states in several comments that individual landowners at the Cow Creek Development requested that effects on aesthetic aspects of riparian habitat supported by Abbott Ditch irrigation practices be addressed.
+Under current conditions, limited aesthetic features such as riparian habitat associated with the artificial flows are visible to landowners.
+The Proposed Action would end such flows, and limit views to periods of natural stream flow.
 The loss of these views would constitute a minor long-term adverse effect due to the seasonal nature of this loss and to the private nature of the views.
+The Proposed Action would cause a minor long-term adverse effect to private views of the riparian habitat aesthetic features at the Cow Creek Development.